stefanspringer1/SwiftXML/README.md

 }
 ```

-Note that iterations continue while disregarding new nodes inserted by `insertPrevious` or `insertNext`, so that e.g. the following example works intuitively:
+Note that by default iterations continue while disregarding new nodes inserted by `insertPrevious` or `insertNext`, so that e.g. the following example works intuitively:

 ```Swift
 let element = XElement("top") {